Are you along for the ride?

-I had the pleasure of working on this project for Amazon Prime through a freelance gig with Curator Pictures.
-My job was to draw up cartoon eyes and arms and have them track onto the Amazon Prime boxes as they travel through the packaging and distribution center.
+I had the pleasure of working on this project for Amazon Prime as a freelance gig with Curator Pictures.
+My job was to draw up cartoon eyes & arms and have them track onto the Amazon Prime boxes as they travel through the packaging and distribution center.

 I created the below styleframes for the client to see how the faces might look once composited onto the boxes.
 The client had some changes on these initial looks and we ended up going with a more simplified cartoon, hand drawn feel for the eyes.